 - Professional Management: CGO’s look more like White House Chief of Staff John Kelly

-“Johnson & Johnson CMO Alison Lewis called Coke’s decision symbolic,” said C3 Metrics advertising attribution measurement CEO Mark Hughes. “but the symbolism is strong…when you eliminate a role entirely versus just firing and replacing the CMO, it’s an indicator that Coke sees the role of the past 24 years not working.”
+“Johnson & Johnson CMO Alison Lewis called Coke’s decision symbolic,” said C3 Metrics advertising attribution measurement Co-Founder and Chairman Mark Hughes. “but the symbolism is strong…when you eliminate a role entirely versus just firing and replacing the CMO, it’s an indicator that Coke sees the role of the past 24 years not working.”

 If you’re a CMO: is your number up?